Welcome to ODBMS.ORG!

 of Database and Information Systems at

-Frankfurt University and representative of the Object
+Frankfurt University and was for more than 15 years representative of the Object

 Management Group (OMG) in Europe.
 His interest in object databases dates